kgosse/kgosse.github.io/_posts/2016-06-12-angular2-todo-app.markdown

 Finally, I have created a service (src/services/todo.services.ts) which is injected in all the components.
 Notice that this service is the only way for the components to interact with the TodoStore.
 The thing I like the most with this service is that it helps synchronising the application's state between the components.
-Consider the following case: The user decides to show only the remaining todos by selecting the appropriate status in select input.
+Consider the following case: The user decides to show only the remaining todos by selecting the appropriate status in the select input.
 How to make the TodoListComponent refresh its content according to the new status selected ?
-My solution was to add an EventEmitter attribut inside the TodoService.
-As it is injected in all the components, they can subscribe to that attribut (todoEvent) in order listen and handle emitted actions and also use it to emit their own actions.
+My solution was to add an EventEmitter member attribute inside the TodoService.
+As it is injected in all the components, they can subscribe to that attribute (todoEvent) in order listen and handle emitted actions and also use it to emit their own actions.
 That way, when the StatusSelector component emit an action (STATUS_CHANGE) for a change inside the select input, here is how this one is handle inside the
 TodoList component :